DavidPiazza/arc-navigator/README.md

 ## Overview

-Audio Map is an interactive tool for exploring large collections of audio samples using dimensionality-reduction techniques and an intuitive monome Arc controller interface.
-It processes audio files, extracts features, and creates a 2D map that can be navigated in real-time for audio discovery and performance.
+Audio Map is an interactive tool for exploring large collections of audio samples using dimensionality-reduction techniques and a monome arc.
+It processes audio files, extracts features, and creates a 2D map that can be navigated in real-time.

 ## Features

 - **Audio Processing**: Converts audio files to mono at 22,050 Hz and slices them into configurable segments
 - **Feature Extraction**: Extracts 28-dimensional feature vectors including MFCC, chroma, and spectral features
-- **Dimensionality Reduction**: Uses UMAP to create intuitive 2D audio maps
+- **Dimensionality Reduction**: Uses UMAP to create 2D maps
 - **Real-time Navigation**: Interactive exploration using monome Arc controller
-- **Flexible Playback**: Pitch-preserving time-stretch with variable playback rates (0.25x to 4.0x)

 ## Requirements

 - Python 3.8+
 - monome Arc controller
-- Audio files (WAV, AIFF, MP3, etc.)

 ## Installation